-This creeping houseplant is an easy plant to grow indoors, with bright green leaves and lavender flowers.
-The USDA hardiness zone for this variety is 10a, 11b, and 11a.
+This creeping houseplant is easy to grow indoors, with bright green leaves and lavender flowers.
+The USDA hardiness zone for the Creeping Charlie (yet another name) is 10a, 11b, and 11a.

 Creeping Charlie Care

-To ensure your Creeping Charlie plant grows well, use a soil mix of peat moss, coarse sand, vermiculite, and perlite.
-The optimum temperature is from 65 to 80 degrees Fahrenheit (18.3 to 26.6 degrees Celsius).
+Use a soil mix of peat moss, coarse sand, vermiculite, and perlite.
+The optimum temperature is 65 to 80 degrees Fahrenheit (18.3 to 26.6 degrees Celsius).
 Position it in a well-lit corner of your house where it gets bright, filtered light.
 You can add a water-soluble fertilizer every month in the growing period to help your plant thrive.

-The Creeping Charlie houseplant likes soil that is light and free draining.
-If you use any potting mix or compost, then the addition of sand will allow the compost or potting mix to retain more moisture.
+The Ground-ivy likes soil that is light and free draining.
+If you use any potting mix or compost, adding sand will allow the compost or potting mix to retain more moisture.
 The best potting mix includes:

 - Coarse sand